tomsquest/baylessj.github.io/_posts/2019-08-07-flutter-firebase-gradle.md

 apply plugin: 'com.google.gms.google-services'  // Google Play services Gradle plugin
 ```

-# Too many methods for one Dex file
+### Too many methods for one Dex file

-After I was done making a number of silly mistakes due to not reading through the Google with enough care I was met with a build error that was not addressed in the Google guide.
+After I was done following the Google guide I was met with a build error that was not addressed in the Google guide.
 The addition of the `google-services` package inflated the size of the built project to the point that it exceeded the number of methods allowed in a single `.dex` file.

 A `.dex` file is similar to a `.jar` file from typical Java development but is unique to the Android ecosystem.
 The `.dex` file is used as an intermediary file in developing a `.apk` file that will be loaded onto the Android device.
 I discovered through this error message that the default Gradle configuration generated with Flutter only uses one `.dex` file to generate the `.apk` file.